Albinus of Angers: Veneration

 St. Gregory of Tours remarks on the cult of St. Albinus, which later became diffused in Germany, England, and Poland, making St. Albinus a popular saint during the Middle Ages.
 St. Venantius Fortunatus, a near contemporary, wrote a life of this saint.

 Churches were dedicated to him right across the continent as far as Poland, and he was sometimes seen as the patron saint for protection from pirate attack.
 This may have been based on the tradition that he bought back parishioners who had been taken captive by pirates sailing up the Loire river.
 Later the tradition was reinforced by a miracle recorded in the 10th century, when the walled town of Guérande, near the mouth of the Loire, prayed to St. Albinus for help and found their attackers miraculously defeated.

 In the Middle Ages, Nicholas Belfort notably wrote describing miracles performed at the tomb of St. Aubin after the year 1000 AD.
 Belfort was a Regular Canon in the monastery of St John the Baptist by the city of Soissons.

-Thus, his fame increased and many coastal villages chose Aubin as their patron saint.
-Presumably this is the reason why St. Aubin in Jersey bears his name, preserving the name of an ancient chapel that has long since disappeared.
+Thus, his fame increased and many coastal villages chose Aubin as their patron saint; presumably this is the reason why St. Aubin in Jersey bears his name, preserving the name of an ancient chapel that has long since disappeared.
 St. Aubin is venerated there in the Anglican church of St Aubin on the Hill.
-(See Saint-Aubin for other places named for him.)
+(Note: See Saint-Aubin article for other places named after him.)